 AMLP yields in the week

-The Alerian MLP ETF (AMLP) traded at a yield of 8.3% at the end of the week ending August 21.
-The yield rose during the week from 8.00% at the end of the previous week, which ended August 14.
-The fall in crude oil prices and general weakness across equity markets globally drove the MLP yields up.
-AMLP tracks the Alerian MLP Infrastructure Index (AMZI)—a subset of the Alerian MLP Index (AMZ).
+The Alerian MLP ETF (AMLP) traded at a yield of 9.05% as the week ended September 25 wrapped up.
+The yield rose significantly during the week from 8.50% at the end of the previous week.
+AMLP tracks the Alerian MLP Infrastructure Index (AMZI), a subset of the Alerian MLP Index (AMZ).

-As the Treasury yields fell with a simultaneous rise in the AMLP yield, the spread between the two increased, as you can see in the above graph.
+The greater increase in AMLP’s yield compared to the ten-year Treasury yield resulted in an increase in the spread between the two securities, as you can see in the above graph.

 MLP and Treasury yields

-Generally, MLP yields—in this case represented by AMLP—move in the same direction as Treasury yields in the long term.
+Generally, MLP yields move in the same direction as Treasury yields in the long term.
 MLP yields trade at a spread over Treasuries, as investors expect a risk premium for the additional risk undertaken over risk-free Treasuries.

-In the long term, if Treasury yields fall, assuming there isn’t a change to the spread, energy MLP yields should also fall.
+In the long term, if Treasury yields fall—assuming there isn’t a change to the spread—energy MLP yields should also fall.
 This could mean a rise in MLP unit prices.
-A decline in yields means cheaper credit availability for an MLP to fuel growth.
+A decline in yields means cheaper credit availability in order for an MLP to fuel growth.
 An expansion or contraction of the spread between MLP and Treasury yields would imply a higher or lower risk perception for an MLP, respectively.